julzaza/wildwitchherbs/_posts/2025-07-12-top-fertility-herbs.md

 Yes.
 Historically, fertility herbs were also used to regulate cycles, restore strength after illness or loss, support hormonal balance, and reconnect women to their reproductive rhythms — not only for pregnancy.

 ### Why are some fertility herbs restricted to women?
 In many folk traditions, certain plants were associated with womb power, menstrual blood, and lineage magic.
 These herbs were sometimes restricted or ritually forbidden to men due to their perceived energetic and physiological effects.
+For more see: **[Herbs Forbidden for Men](/forbidden-herbs-for-men/)**.

 ### Is fertility magic the same across cultures?
 No. While themes overlap globally, each culture applied fertility herbs differently based on climate, belief systems, social structure, and ritual timing.

 ### Should modern witches practice these rites exactly as written?
 No. These practices belonged to specific cultural and communal contexts.
 They are best studied with respect, not copied blindly or removed from their historical grounding.